ElektraInitiative/libelektra/doc/usecases/mount/README.md

 # Use cases for mounting

-This folder contains the use cases for mounting, which means accessing configuration data sources (e.g. files, databases) through Elektra.
+This folder contains the use cases for mounting, which means accessing configuration data sources through Elektra.
+The use cases here cover configuration files and databases.

 The goal is to have a common key-value based view of configuration data that is stored in different data sources.